sbcodes/daidaddy/README.md

     }
 ```

 Using these values the total value of the CDP can be found by finding the difference between the underlying collateral and debt.
-DaiDaddy enables you to sell your debt at a discount wich is also considered in this equation as shown below in the `debtPrice` function.
+DAI daddy enables you to sell your debt at a discount, which is also considered in this equation as shown below in the `debtPrice` function.

 ```
 function debtPrice(uint _art, uint _ire, uint _discount) public pure returns(uint) {